ppy/osu-wiki/wiki/Tournaments/OWC/2025/en.md

 [^groups-seed]: Qualifier seeding.
 Used as the second tiebreaker for the group
 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same rating sum
-[^winners-bracket]: Winners bracket match
-[^losers-bracket]: Losers bracket match
+[^lbf-match]: Losers bracket Finals match
-[^mappool-showcase]: Mappool showcase — schedule subject to rescheduling without prior notice, depending on preceding matches
-[^showmatch]: All-stars players from eliminated teams
+[^gf-match]: Grand Finals match – final matchup depends on the preceding losers bracket Finals match